How to Make Your Own House Cleaners

 3. Once the Baking Soda has finished, allow to cool.

-4. While cooling, begin to grade the bar of soap.
+4. While cooling, begin to grate the bar of soap.

-5. Once cooled, combine graded soap, 2 cups Borax, 1 cup Baking Soda and 2 cups of the cooked Baking Soda into a container and cover.
+5. Once cooled, combine grated soap, 2 cups Borax, 1 cup Baking Soda and 2 cups of the cooked Baking Soda into a container and cover.